-Course readings and discussion are guided by, but not exclusive to, a selection of works from major writers of the late-Ottoman and Republican periods of the 20th century.
+Readings and discussion are guided by, but not exclusive to, a selection of works from major writers of the late-Ottoman and Republican periods of the 20th century.
 In addition, major critical readings on these works and their relationship to the historico-social context are studied.
-The course material is organised in chronological order for the purpose of following thematic and formal developments of the major genres of the 20th century.
+The module material is organised in chronological order for the purpose of following thematic and formal developments of the major genres of the 20th century.

 Beginning in the late-Ottoman, post-Tanzimat period, the first lessons survey some of the most famous works of a variety of genres which were published at that time, such as Şair Evlenmesi, Felatun Bey ve Rakim Efendi, Vatan Yahut Silistre and Araba Sevdası.
 In exploring these works, students will engage with dominant themes of social and literary concern that have had a significant impact on the form and content of the canon of 20th century literature and, in particular, republican literature.
 Within the study of such important thematics, students will be asked to read analytic works alongside literary texts for the purpose of illucidating the most influential and critical problematics surrounding 20th century Turkish literature.
 Among these intellectual trends, we will begin to outline how local influences informed these early, modern works; how the prominence of didacticism and the impetus of social reform mobilized literary form; how new representations of gender and family relations began to constitute burgeoning nationalist sentiments; and how the influence of westernization in the political and social spheres and the adoption of western literary forms helped to promote a new a sense of self—both at the individual and collective levels.